boherm/boherm/README.md

 ## 💼 Ongoing Projects

 - 🎵 **Ambient Album**: A sonic journey from space to Earth *(coming soon!)*
-- 🐴 **SnoringPony**: An open source tool for theaters and musical theater companies to manage sound and music in stage productions
+- 🐴 **SnoringPony**: An open source tool for musical theater companies to manage sound and musics in stage productions
 - 🧑‍🔧 **Open source**: Actively contributing to various projects like [PrestaShop](https://github.com/PrestaShop/PrestaShop)

 ## 📫 Get in Touch